lure-sh/lure/docs/build-scripts.md

 This section documents user-defined functions that can be added to build scripts.
 Any functions marked with `(*)` are required.

-All functions are executed in the `$srcdir` directory
+All functions except for `version()` are executed in the `$srcdir` directory

-### prepare

-The `prepare()` function runs first.
-It is meant to prepare the sources for building and packaging.
-This is the function in which patches should be applied, for example, by the `patch` command, and where tools like `go generate` should be executed.

 ### version

-The `version()` function updates the `version` variable.
+The `version()` function is the first to run.
+It updates the `version` variable.
 This allows for automatically deriving the version from sources.
 This is most useful for git packages, which usually don't need to be changed, so their `version` variable stays the same.

 An example of using this for git: